BVG85/Project-5-Vehicle-Detection-Tracking/writeup_template.md

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+This will serves as the writeup/ README.

 ### Histogram of Oriented Gradients (HOG)